 In 2015 Matt’s second picture book, Last Stop on Market Street (illustrated by Christian Robinson), was released by Penguin and was awarded the 2016 Newbery Medal.
 His sixth YA novel, The Hunted (a sequel to The Living) was released by Delacorte.

 In 2016 Matt was awarded the NCTE Intellectual Freedom Award.

 In 2017 Matt’s third picture book, Miguel and the Grand Harmony (illustrated by Ana Ramirez), was released by Disney in both English and Spanish.
 The book is a tie-in to the wildly popular Pixar movie COCO.

-In 2018 Matt’s fourth picture book, Love (illustrated by Loren Long), and fifth picture book, Carmela Full of Wishes (illustrated by Christian Robinson), will be released by Penguin.
+In 2018 Matt’s fourth picture book, Love (illustrated by Loren Long), was released by Penguin.
+His fifth picture book, Carmela Full of Wishes (illustrated by Christian Robinson), will be released by Penguin in October 2018.

 Matt received his MFA in creative writing from San Diego State University and his BA from the University of the Pacific, where he attended school on a full athletic scholarship for basketball.

 de la Peña currently lives in Brooklyn, NY — he teaches creative writing and visits high schools and colleges all over the country.